livkndt/fleabag-quotes/README.md

 $ git push heroku main
 ```

-The "Automatic deploys" feature of Heroku is used; Heroku is connected via Github, and automatically deploys the app
+The "Automatic deploys" feature of Heroku is used; Heroku is connected via GitHub, and automatically deploys the app
 when changes are pushed to the main branch & the CI has run successfully.

 ### Installation